 Melin Mechell

 As is usual it deteriorated so that by 1929, when Rex Wailes surveyed mills in England and Wales, it had lost its cap, although the machinery and one sail were still in place.
 In the 1970s it was converted into a dwelling, as is seen now.
 When it was sold in 1982 the new owners found some of the old machinery.
-These were donated to the restorers of Melin Llynnon for use there.
+These were donated to the restorers of Melin Llynon for use there.

 See other images of this windmill at: